Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Sample Complexity Bounds (Proofs of Section )

 \subsubsection{Decomposition into periods}

-Recall that $k_t$, defined in Algorithm \ref{alg:sampling-rules} for both the maximum-coverage and the adaptive maximum-coverage sampling rules, is the ``target'' number of visits at time $t$.
+Recall that $k_t$, defined in Algorithm \ref{alg:elimination-alg} for both the static maximum-coverage and the maximum-coverage sampling rules, is the ``target'' number of visits at time $t$.
 We shall refer to the set of consecutive time steps $\{t\in\mathbb{N} : k_t=k\}$ as the $k$-th \emph{period}.
 This is intuitively the set of time steps where the sampling rule is trying to make all active triplets reach $k$ visits.
 Let $d_k := \sum_{t=1}^\tau \indi{k_t = k}$ be the duration of the $k$-th period.
 Note that the period could be empty (e.g., this might happen when some under-sampled triplets are eliminated), in which case we have $d_k = 0$.
 The sample complexity can thus be decomposed as

 Our goal in this section is to bound the duration of each period.
-In particular, while the duration of the $k$-th period can be trivially bounded by twice the size of the minimum policy cover $\Pi_{\mathrm{cover}}^{\bar{t}_k}$ for the maximum-coverage sampling rule, we shall see that a similar bound holds also for its adaptive variant.
+In particular, while the duration of the $k$-th period can be trivially bounded by twice the size of the minimum policy cover $\Pi_{\mathrm{cover}}^{\bar{t}_k}$ for the static maximum-coverage sampling rule, we shall see that a similar bound holds also for maximum-coverage.